smahliukVolodymyr/ObesityLevelPrediction/README.md

 Business needs
-Predict the price of Toyota Corolla using Linear Regression
+Predict the obesity level of people using Classification

 Requirements